OmkarGowda990/OmkarGowda990/README.md

    👨🏻‍💻 &nbsp;About Me

 - 🎓 I'm a Data Science and Artificial Intelligence Engineering sophomore at IIIT Dharwad, Karnataka.
-- 🔭 I'm into Machine Learning, Deep Learning, Computer vision, NLP and Reinforcement Learning
+- 🔭 I'm into Machine Learning, Deep Learning, Computer vision, NLP, Reinforcement Learning and WebD
-- 🌱 I’m currently learning Deep Metric Learning, GNNs, MLOPs and DSA
+- 🌱 I’m currently learning Deep learning and MERN Stack Development
 - 👯 I’m looking to collaborate on Kaggle Competitions
 - 🤔 I’m looking for help with currently nothing 😁